There are only so many hours in a day. No work from home mom wants to spend the bulk of those hours chasing website traffic.

 So what is this easier way to get social media traffic to your blog?

-I have two secret weapons that I want to talk to you about.
+I have four secret weapons for social media website traffic that I want to talk to you about.

 The first is Tailwind, which allows me to schedule several weeks worth of Pinterest pins to various boards.
 The bulk of my website’s traffic comes from Pinterest, so one of my goals this year was to figure out a way to maximize Pinterest for business without having to spend hours on Pinterest.